 Buy more containers or baskets than you think need so that you can figure out what sizes will work.
 You can return the containers that didn’t work.

 Once you have the containers, play around with arranging them in the drawer.
 You want them to fit together like a jigsaw puzzle so you don’t waste any freezer space.

 - Cut corrugated boxes down to sizes needed.

 - Plastic dollar store baskets in various sizes.
 These can also be stacked to create layers of organization in the depth of the drawer.

-For the ultimate in refrigerator and freezer organizing, check out this soon to be published book on the topic.
+For the ultimate in refrigerator and freezer organizing, check out this book on the topic.
 It will surely inspire you once and for all to get your fridge and freezer organized.

 - How to Make a Kitchen Island for a Small Kitchen

 - How I Transformed a Coat Closet into a Pantry